<big>Glossary of Painting Terms</big>(As of July 2003)

 of the coating materials.

-Crater-shaped depressions (flow defects) in the topcoat layer.
+Silicone craters Crater-shaped depressions (flow disturbances) in the topcoat layer.

 caused by oil, wax, grease, or silicone residues.

-A uniform, opaque, sufficiently strong layer of paint.
+.
+A uniform, opaque, and sufficiently strong layer of paint.

-Depending on the material, multiple injection cycles are performed according to the specified cooling times.
+Depending on the material, multiple injection cycles are performed according to specified venting times.

 T